Skip to content

 • Salt and pepper

-1. Prepare the eggplants: Wash the eggplants and cut them into slices about 1 cm thick.
-Salt each slice and place them in a colander with a weight on top to draw out the bitter liquid.
+1. Prepare the aubergines: Wash the aubergines and cut them into slices about 1 cm thick.
+Salt each slice and place them in a colander with something heavy on top to drain the bitter liquid.
 Let them rest for about 30 minutes.

-2. Fry the eggplant: Rinse and dry the eggplant slices well.
-Lightly flour them and fry them in hot oil until golden and crispy.
-Drain them on paper towels to remove excess oil.
+2. Fry the eggplants: Rinse and dry the eggplant slices well.
+Coat them lightly in flour and fry them in hot oil until golden and crispy.
+Let them drain on kitchen paper to remove excess oil.

-3. Prepare the tomato sauce: In a pan, sauté the chopped onion in a bit of extra virgin olive oil.
-Add the tomato sauce, season with salt and pepper, and let it simmer for 20-30 minutes over low heat.
-Add fresh basil at the end of cooking.
+3. Prepare the tomato sauce: In a pan, sauté the chopped onion in a little extra virgin olive oil.
+Add the tomato paste, salt and pepper, and simmer for 20-30 minutes over low heat.
+Add the fresh basil towards the end of cooking.

-4. Assemble the parmigiana: In a baking dish, spread a thin layer of tomato sauce on the bottom.
-Lay down a layer of fried eggplant, cover with some tomato sauce, cubed mozzarella, and a sprinkle of parmesan.
-Repeat the process until all ingredients are used, finishing with a final layer of sauce, parmesan, and a few basil leaves.
+4. Assemble the parmigiana: In an ovenproof dish, spread a thin layer of tomato sauce on the bottom.
+Then add a layer of fried eggplant, cover with a little tomato sauce, diced mozzarella and a sprinkle of parmesan.
+Repeat the process until all the ingredients are used, finishing with a layer of sauce, parmesan cheese and some basil leaves.

-5. Bake: Bake the eggplant parmigiana in the oven at 180°C (350°F) for about 30-40 minutes, until the surface is golden and the cheese has melted.
+5. Baking: Bake the eggplant parmigiana in the oven at 180°C for about 40-45 minutes, until the surface is golden and the cheese is melted.

-6. Rest and serve: Let the Parmigiana rest for at least 15 minutes before serving, allowing the flavors to meld perfectly.
+6. Let rest and serve: Let the dish rest for at least 15 minutes before serving so the flavors can blend perfectly.

 The Lighter Version

-For a lighter version, the eggplant can be grilled or baked instead of fried.
-Slice the eggplant as described above and bake them in the oven at 200°C (400°F) for 10-15 minutes, flipping halfway through.
-While the result is still delicious, the taste of fried eggplant is irreplaceable for those who crave the real Parmigiana: as a southerner myself, I strongly recommend: choose the original version!
+For a lighter version, the aubergines can be grilled or baked instead of fried.
+Cut the aubergines as described above and bake them in the oven at 200°C for 10-15 minutes, turning them halfway through.
+Although the result is still delicious, the taste of fried aubergines is irreplaceable for those who want the real Parmigiana: I, who am from southern Italy, highly recommend: choose the original version!

-Eggplant Parmigiana is a dish that captures the essence of Italian cuisine: rich, authentic, and able to satisfy all the senses.
-Whether you choose the fried or the lighter version, it remains one of our culinary masterpieces.
-A dish that, with the first bite, transports you back to long Sunday lunches in Southern Italy.
+Eggplant Parmigiana is a dish that captures the essence of Italian cuisine: rich, authentic and capable of satisfying all the senses.
+Whether you choose the fried or the lighter version, it remains one of our gastronomic masterpieces.
+A dish that, at first bite, takes you back to the long Sunday lunches of Southern Italy.

 Buon appetito!